jeanconn/astropython/readme.txt

 3.python manage.py createsuperuser
 4.python manage.py collectstatic
 5.python manage.py runserver
-6.python populate.py (See the old data in WYSIWYGTutorial,WYSIWYGPost(in Blogs) and WYSIWYGInput(in Packages)
+6.python populate.py
-Goto /admin to access admin panel
+Goto /admin to access admin panel and under the tab "Django Moderations" approve all posts...
+It would take some time.
+SQLite 3 is pretty slow , let it complete